stefanjudis/grunt-phantomas/README.md

 A string value that represents the relative path to the place where `phantomas` will render your metrics.
 Inside of this folder an `index.html`, a data folder and an assets folder will be created.

+#### options.limitIncludedRuns

+Type: `Number|false`
+Default value: `30`

+A numeric value that sets a limit for the included runs inside of the built UI.
+In case you run `grunt-phantomas` on a hourly/daily basis the generated UI might become slow, because of the big amout of data.
+Solve this by setting the limit to a lower value.

+In case you are fine with all runs included in the UI set it to `false`.

 #### options.numberOfRuns
 Type: `Number`
 Default value: `5`